 When are the calls?

 Calls will be held on weekdays at noon ET.
-Here's the schedule for calls through April.
-The May calendar will be posted shortly.
+Here's the schedule for calls through May.
+The June & July calendars will be posted shortly.

 Wednesday, 5/2: Guest, Morgan Gist MacDonald

 Monday, 5/21: Writing Coaching (set aside 90 minutes if you can)

 Thursday, 6/21: Writing Coaching (set aside 90 minutes if you can)